0xpr03/VocableTrainer-Android/README.md

 Feel free to open an Issue for ideas, bugs, localisation or feature requests.
 Or even better a PR.

 ## FAQ
+- Playstore version
+  Google wants money for publishing a free app, as this project is done in my spare time I would have to pay for this by myself.
+(Sidenote: As I haven't started this project for myself & don't have a real use case I wouldn't even profit from a playstore version.)
 - What about a localisation for X ?
-  I would appreciate a PR for localisation.
+  I would appreciate a PR for localisations.
 - What is this first `1.0` version before `0.1` about ?
   Default values weren't changed.
 It is therefore "0.0"
 - The latest release is not on f-droid.